MakeWeirdMusic/MakeWeirdMusic.github.io/_posts/interview/2016-02-05-jeff-berlin-part-2.markdown

 A: All right, well, I'm gonna get rid of this then.
 [Holds up Bruford's "One of a Kind."]
 {: .interviewer }

 J: <span class="important">Well, that thing endures and I'm grateful for it, those Bruford things.</span> That was the thing of this.
 I mean, "Love me love me love me," fast, fusion, grrrr...
 And *now* I've found a whole new way to play bass.
 I've found other things.
 My playing isn't as virtuosic because, quite frankly, I don't qualify anymore.
-Not with [Hadrien Feraud&nbsp;<i class="non-mwm fa fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Hadrien_Feraud) and that new young crew of firebrands around.
+Not with [Hadrien Feraud&nbsp;<i class="non-mwm far fa-external-link-square"></i>](https://en.wikipedia.org/wiki/Hadrien_Feraud) and that new young crew of firebrands around.
 You know, these guys are simply beyond belief! <span class="important">I'd be foolish if I were in my ego state, "All these young kids!
 I'll show them a thing or two!"
 Which probably would have been my bent a while ago.</span>
 {: .interviewee }

 <div class="video-wrapper"><iframe width="560" height="315" src="https://www.youtube.com/embed/GZ_VzFq5ZSQ?rel=0" frameborder="0" allowfullscreen></iframe></div>